-A sharp increase in deaths of young Americans aged 10 to 19 years old has experts sounding the alarm bell.
+A sharp increase in deaths of young Americans aged 10 to 19 years old have experts sounding the alarm bell.

 A new study released by researchers from the U. S. Centers for Disease Control and Prevention (CDC) shows a staggering 12% increase in deaths between 2013 and 2016 for young Americans after a steady decline of the total death rate by 33% between 1999 and 2013.